test 33

 N.H.
 Rev. Stat.
 Ann. § 275:37-41

-Private companies and Public employers Employers or potential employers can’t discriminate in the payment of wages based on sex or gender identity for substantially similar work (skills, effort, responsibility, and similar working conditions.)
+Employers can’t discriminate in the payment of wages based on sex or gender identity for substantially similar work (skills, effort, responsibility, and similar working conditions).
+Wage differentials can only be based on seniority, a defined merit system or a factor other than sex as specified.

 Provides employer liability for damages.

-Employees are allowed to disclose wages and cannot be discharged or disciplined because he or she discloses wages.
+Employees are allowed to disclose wages and cannot be discharged or disciplined because they disclose wages.

 N.J.
 Stat.
 Ann. § 34:11-56.1, et. seq.